// origins

-A bottle of wine – perhaps more than anything else on earth – reflects the time, place and people that produced it.
+A bottle of wine — perhaps more than anything else on earth — reflects its time, its place, and the people who made it.

-After many months of searching, we found it: Burnt Hill Farm.
-117 acres located high in the hills of the Piedmont Plateau – 30 miles northwest of Washington, DC in Clarksburg, MD.
-At the end of a long day digging backhoe pits to examine the soil, Bubba concluded:
+Months of searching led us here: Burnt Hill Farm — 117 acres perched high in the hills of Maryland’s Piedmont Plateau, just 30 miles northwest of Washington, D.C.
+At the end of a long day digging soil pits across the ridge, Bubba stood up, brushed the dirt from his hands, and said:

 "This site has the potential to grow extraordinary wines."